Back to Work: Early Childhood Education Scholarship Program

 Participants must meet the following criteria for scholarship eligibility:

-- Student experienced an economic loss within the last two years due to the COVID-19 pandemic, such as lost or adverse changes in employment, increased food or housing insecurity, had to withdraw from college after March 13, 2020, or suffered another form of economic loss.
+- Student experienced an economic loss due to the COVID-19 pandemic or suffered another form of economic loss.

 - Student is planning to enroll (or is already enrolled) in an undergraduate degree or certificate program related to Early Childhood Education.